-From Anna on May 23rd, 2008 in Green Remodeling
+From Tim Peterson on May 23, 2008 in Green Remodeling

 If controlling your use of the environment is important to you, why not continue that self-discipline with your landscape design?
 There are many ways to plan landscaping that is eco-friendly and resource conserving at the same time.